What precautions will be in place due to COVID-19?

 Can I mail items to campus?

 Yes!
 Mailbox assignments will be emailed to students around the first week of september and you will be able to mail any packages directly to the Student Post Office for you to pick up during move-in.
 Keep in mind any packages received before you get your assignment will be returned to the sender.
 Make sure you plan how you will transport any belongings to your room after picking them up.
+Mail Services will ve open for package pickup 8am-5pm on both Saturday and Sunday the weekend of move-in.

 Am I required to rent a Microfridge?